khandaresuyash/spotify/README.md

 # Spotify
-Spotify interface built with flutter, Designed by @juxtopposed.
+Spotify interface re-design built with flutter, Designed by @juxtopposed.